Wal Handley: MG & Riley Cars

 He took up car racing in 1934, becoming a member of George Eyston's MG team.
 His car racing ability was soon remarked upon at Brooklands and also drew favourable comment in the Isle of Man 'Round the Houses' contests.
 He also raced cars at Donington and in the RAC International TT on the Ards circuit in Northern Ireland, but he had no success and, after MG exited motor racing, he teamed up with Freddie Dixon.
 In 1935 he became Dixon's co-driver and together they raced the Dixon Riley at Brooklands, where Walter shared in their gaining the Race Team Award in the 1935 500-mile race.
 It was at Donington in the British Empire Trophy Race of 1936 that Wal suffered serious injuries when the Riley somersaulted at the Hairpin Bend.
 A major factor causing this spectacular crash was due to the fact that Dixon had decided to experiment by locking the differential on the eve of the race and there had been no time to practise.
 No sooner had Wal recovered from his injuries than he was looking for another opportunity to race when war came.

-Aviation and War Service
+Aviation and war service

-His main relaxation came from flying.
-Walter Handley's flying instructor was Tommy Rose, who later became a famous aviator gaining the record for flying from London to Cape Town.
-Walter soon became a prominent member of the Midland Aero Club, his aircraft included an SE 5A, a Bristol fighter and a Puss Moth.
+Handley's main relaxation came from flying.
+His flying instructor was Tommy Rose, who later became a famous aviator gaining the record for flying from London to Cape Town.
+Handley soon became a prominent member of the Midland Aero Club, his aircraft included an SE 5A, a Bristol fighter and a Puss Moth.
 By the time of World War II, he had flown for over 700 hours, an unusual achievement for a private owner at that time.
 When war came he immediately volunteered to join the Air Transport Auxiliary (ATA).
 He became the CO at Hawarden, Flintshire - the largest Ferry Pool in the ATA.